ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-generator/README.md

 CKEditor 5 Package Generator
 ========================

-`ckeditor5-package-generator` is a tool for package creators that creates a new package with the development environment that allows creating a new plugin for CKEditor 5.
+`ckeditor5-package-generator` is a tool for package creators that creates a new package with the development environment that allows creating a new package for CKEditor 5.

 ## Table of contents